zaidkashif/Medical-RAG-QA-System/README.md

 📬 Contact

-For discussions, collaborations, or academic use, feel free to create an issue in the repo.
+For discussions, feature suggestions, or collaborations, please open an issue in the repository.